anirudh-kac/blog/_posts/2020-06-04-lost-in-20-years.md

 Life was simple back then  but why do I feel like that I lost everything and everyone now  - even myself.
 Why does it feel that it has been forever that there was this genuine smile on my face and I knew who I was , what I wanted and where I was headed to?
 I only know half of the answer...

-A lot happened of thing happened in my life , things that happen with everyone but in ways that they became hard to endure.
+A lot  of things happened in my life , things that happen with everyone but in ways that they became hard to endure.
 Everyone loses friends , feels lost , leaves home and misses it badly but does everyone just become stoic when it comes to people , does everyone fear trying to find oneself , does everyone feel like he isn't home even when he's in the same room the walls of which he scribbled on as a kid?

 //Todo